- Does my local school district receive money for my child even though he/she is homeschooled?

 - Still have questions?

 Since “home based private educational programs” are not included in the state statute regarding immunization (252.04), this does not apply to homeschoolers.
 Confirmation of this is also noted on page 11 of the Department of Health Services publication, “Wisconsin School Immunization Requirements, 2018-2019.”

-However, if homeschoolers decide to take classes at public or private schools or participate in activities such as sports or extra curricular activities, these students may be required to provide this information to the institution.
+PLEASE NOTE: If homeschoolers choose to take classes at public or private schools or participate in sports or extracurricular activities, these students may be subject to the requirements of the institution.